64nYm3d3/CheatSheet/Security/networks/PacketFiltering.md

 ---
-Important: This is a modified and expanded upon GIAC paper I made for personal use.
+This is a modified and expanded upon GIAC paper I made for personal use.

 Ref: https://www.giac.org/paper/gsec/131/packet-filter-basic-network-security-tool/100197